-Gen Prayut Chan-o-cha is again No.1 in the top 10 candidates for prime minister under the current election law, according to the latest Nida Poll.
+Gen Prayut Chan-o-cha is again at pole position in the top 10 candidates for prime minister under the current election law, according to the result of a survey carried out by the National Institute for Development Administration, or Nida Poll.

 The poll was conducted on July 17-19 on 1,257 people aged 18 and above of various levels of education and occupations throughout the country.

 Asked to name candidates they'd like to be next prime minister under the present election law, the top 10 people named by the respondents were:

 2. Khunying Sudarat Keyuraphan of the Pheu Thai Party (14.96%)